 Management

-A bronchogenic cyst is treated with surgery, urgently if symptomatic and electively if asymptomatic.
+A bronchogenic cyst is treated with surgery.
 Many surgeons will recommend removal of even asymptomatic cysts because of the small risk of malignant transformation over time.
 Surgical resection is curative, and most patients live without further symptoms

 What Is Congenital Diaphragmatic Hernia?

 A congenital diaphragmatic hernia (CDH) is a “can’t-miss” diagnosis of infants in neonatal respiratory distress at or after birth.
-As we’ve already learned, they are secondary cause of pulmonary hypoplasia.
-With or without this, they can cause neonatal respiratory distress.
+As we’ve already learned, CDH is a secondary cause of pulmonary hypoplasia.
+With or without hypoplasia, CDH can cause neonatal respiratory distress.

 CDH is caused by a developmental defect in the diaphragm that allows abdominal contents to protrude up into the thoracic cavity.
 Most are on the left side (Figure 6).